hiabed/front-end-Documentation/css.md

 gradientDirection is the direction of the line used for the transition. color1 and color2 are color arguments, which are the colors that will be used in the transition itself.
 These can be any type of color, including color keywords, hex, rgb, or hsl.

 ==>   background: linear-gradient(90deg, rgb(255, 0, 0), rgb(0, 255, 255));

+Color-stops allow you to fine-tune where colors are placed along the gradient line.
+They are a length unit like px or percentages that follow a color in the linear-gradient function.

+==> linear-gradient(90deg, red 90%, black);

+* Even without the color-stops, you might have noticed that the colors for the green marker transition at the same points as the red marker.
+The first color is at the start (0%), the second is in the middle (50%), and the last is at the end (100%) of the gradient line.
+The linear-gradient function automatically calculates these values for you, and places colors evenly along the gradient line by default.

+* If no gradientDirection argument is provided to the linear-gradient function, it arranges colors from top to bottom, or along a 180 degree line, by default.

+* Another way to set the opacity for an element is with the alpha channel.
+Similar to the opacity property, the alpha channel controls how transparent or opaque a color is.
+You've already set sleeve's opacity with a named color and the opacity property, but you can add an alpha channel to the other CSS color properties.

+* (!!)
+It looks like your sleeve disappeared, but don't worry -- it's still there.
+What happened is that your new cap div is taking up the entire width of the marker, and is pushing the sleeve down to the next line.
+This is because the default display property for div elements is block.
+So when two block elements are next to each other, they stack like actual blocks.
+For example, your marker elements are all stacked on top of each other.

+* The last thing you'll do is add a slight shadow to each marker to make them look even more realistic.
+The box-shadow property lets you apply one or more shadows around an element.
+Here is basic syntax:
+box-shadow: offsetX offsetY color;
+Here's how the offsetX and offsetY values work: both offsetX and offsetY accept number values in px and other CSS units a positive offsetX value moves the shadow right and a negative value moves it left a positive offsetY value moves the shadow down and a negative value moves it up if you want a value of zero (0) for any or both offsetX and offsetY, you don't need to add a unit.
+Every browser understands that zero means no change.
+The height and width of the shadow is determined by the height and width of the element it's applied to.
+You can also use an optional --"spreadRadius"-- value to spread out the reach of the shadow.
+More on that later.

+* an optional blurRadius value for the box-shadow property:
+box-shadow: offsetX offsetY blurRadius color;
+If a blurRadius value isn't included, it defaults to 0 and produces sharp edges.
+The higher the value of blurRadius, the greater the blurring effect is.